facebook/react/docs/tips/07-children-props-type.md

     console.log(Array.isArray(this.props.children)); // => false

     // warning: yields 5 for length of the string 'hello', not 1 for the
-    // length of the non-existant array wrapper! console.log(this.props.children.length);
+    // length of the non-existent array wrapper! console.log(this.props.children.length);
   },